open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 ## RuleEngine

-The RuleEngine is a feature that validates OpenTelemetry API, SDK, Instrumentation, and Exporter assemblies for unsupported scenarios.
+RuleEngine is a feature that validates OpenTelemetry API, SDK, Instrumentation, and Exporter assemblies for unsupported scenarios, ensuring that OpenTelemetry automatic instrumentation is more stable by backing of instead of crashing.
+It works on .NET 6 and higher.
-It is supported only on .NET and .NET Core platforms.
-It can ensure that the OpenTelemetry Automatic Instrumentation is more robust and stable by back off during unsupported scenarios instead of crashing.

-It is recommended to enable the RuleEngine only during the first run of the application, or when the deployment changes or the Automatic Instrumentation library is upgraded, as once validated, there is no need to re-validate the rules when the application restarts.
+Enable RuleEngine only during the first run of the application, or when the deployment changes or the Automatic Instrumentation library is upgraded.
+Once validated, there's no need to revalidate the rules when the application restarts.

 | Environment variable                   | Description         | Default value  | Status                                                                                                                            |